|

 Sections of VHDL and C language source files are printed following these indications.

 In CSD, projects must be developed and stored in the given locations indicated in the corresponding planning section (2).
-Other locations will not mark.
-For instance, the location of the analysis of Circuit_L in PLA1_1 using Proteus is:
+Other project locations cannot be corrected and will not mark.
+For instance, the location of the analysis of Circuit_L in PLA1 using Proteus is:

-In testbenches, there is no need to print all stimulus vectors, print only a few of them and discuss the waveforms.
+In testbenches there is no need to print all stimulus vectors or the raw template, print using the colour scheme only a few of them and discuss the waveforms.

 Pay attention and discuss your RTL and technology schematics verifying that they are similar to your planned circuits.

-IMPORTANT NOTE: If you have doubts or queries on how to solve or report something ask us questions and save much of your study time.
+IMPORTANT NOTE: CSD materials and proceedings are specially crafted for you to be asking questions very often.
+If you have doubts or queries on how to solve or do something, do not hesitate and ask us questions preferably in class or by other ways in order to save much of your study time.